Skip to main content

 Index Management

-Indexes are a key technology for improving database query performance.
-By creating indexes for commonly queried fields, it can significantly enhance query speed and user experience.
+Indexes are a key technology for enhancing database query performance.
+By creating indexes for frequently queried fields, query speed and user experience can be significantly improved.

 Applicable Scenarios: Query and sort operations targeting a single field